olive oil FARMERS against the industrial world

 Nevertheless, micro farmers still don’t know how to reach the market and communicate their values, beliefs, and traditions.

 “We claim the right to exist and to express our identity on the labels and the shelves”.
 Our Umbrian Farmers

 “We respect foreign olive oil cultures but reject the import of agronomic and technological models or varieties and hybrids that could pervert our national identity”

-Artisanal extra virgin olive oil and mass-produced olive oil should be considered and evaluated differently, as they are separate products with their own organoleptic characteristics, selling prices, and customer bases.
+The extra virgin olive oils they produce are different products with their organoleptic characteristics, selling prices, and customer bases.